eliza411/scenarioed/README.md

          php composer.phar install

-6. Set up the example project: cd web/example php ../../composer.phar install
+6. Set up the example project:

+          cd web/example
+          php ../../composer.phar install

 7. Create database

          mysql -u root -p
-         create database scenarioed
+         create database scenarioed;
-         grant all on scenarioed.* to scenarioed@localhost
+         grant all on scenarioed.* to scenarioed@localhost;

 8. If you wish to use a different database name or user name, edit app/config/parameters.yml and set the values accordingly.